 But fear not!
 Help is at hand for a

-Of course, before getting to this point there are a few more steps to perform, such as installing the Sqlbak app and setting up your Backup and Restore options.
-It is still a fully automated solution for the challenge of taking backup then restoring to another computer, for the busy DBA.
+Of course, before getting to this point there are a few more steps to perform, such as installing the SqlBak app and setting up your Backup and Restore options.
+It is still a fully automated solution for the challenge of taking backup then restoring to another server, for the busy DBA.

 So if you’re a DBA who wants to automate your backup and restore operations on separate machines, but are simply too busy or don’t know how to automate this process using scripts, then SqlBak offers a good solution for this need.
 It really is a one-time setup app that you can then call on any time you need to, without having to babysit the process.

 8 thoughts on “Automated Database Backup-and-Restore for SQL Server”